-Years ago, I read about how fun it is to experience Songkran in Thailand, a water festival celebrated to some parts of Asian countries which are a cleansing ritual to welcome the New Year.
+Years ago, I read about how fun it is to experience Songkran in Thailand, a water festival celebrated in some parts of Asian countries which are a cleansing ritual to welcome the New Year.
 I have also read blogs all over the net and saw photos that certainly inviting me to come join the fun.
 When I booked my ticket to Thailand I didn’t actually think of Songkran, all I ever wanted and excited about was to finally embark to another country for the first time.
 Days before my flight, I read from the facebook group where I am a member talking about the dates and asking some tips for Songkran in Phuket.
 It was at that time that I noticed that I will be arriving in Phuket on the exact day of their Songkran celebration.

-Around 8:15 in the morning when the plane landed in Phuket International airport, my heart beats so fast that my anxiety killed me before I face the immigration to stamp my passport.
+Around 8:15 in the morning when the plane landed at Phuket International airport, my heart beats so fast that my anxiety killed me before I face the immigration to stamp my passport.
 Arriving for the first time in a foreign land was so surreal.
 Thailand is the first country that I jumped into and it was coincidentally the day of their Songkran festival celebration.

-A bit worried that I might get wet when I arrive, I put some rain cover to my two backpacks and secured my gadgets including my heavy laptop into my dry bag.
+A bit worried that I might get wet when I arrive, I put some rain cover on my two backpacks and secured my gadgets including my heavy laptop into my dry bag.
 I rented a car just to make sure that I will be all dry when I arrive at the hostel that I booked in Patong.

 Although the celebration is everywhere in Phuket, yet, Bangla Street in the busy town of Patong was where the main party.
 I stayed in Lupta Hostel which is situated right at the corner of Bangla so it wasn’t that hard for me looking for where the fun is.
 Since I am so resourceful of reading all the details before coming to this place (don’t trust me just think of the opposite one!)
 I have no idea what I should be doing.
-Turns out, the staff in Lupta hostel are so kind to give me ideas, plus, my roommates who are both Asians share some things on what to do.
+Turns out, the staff in Lupta Hostel are so kind in giving me ideas, plus, my roommates who are both Asians share some things about what to do.
 Also, on that same day, I met one of the members in FB group, whom I chatted a day before, we both decided that we should meet after lunch and we will go together for the Bangla busy street party.

-Come lunch time, we met halfway in the busy and noisy Bangla road.
+Come lunchtime, we met halfway in the busy and noisy Bangla road.
 At this time, the crowd started shooting everyone with their different-colorful designs of water guns and spilled wet powders to everyone’s face.
 All I happily noticed were the huge smiles of the people celebrating the feast day.

 This month is supposedly another month to look forward to the Songkran Festival in Thailand, yet the country is still mourning from the death of their king so no festival for this year.
 Last year, I was able to join the crowd in Phuket Thailand, it was an amazing experience as I arrived in Phuket on the day of Songkran.
 Live music, people with water guns who shoot everywhere, locals putting on wet powder on your face and the amazing smile I saw from the people was really unforgettable.
 If you get the chance to be in Thailand for this festival, never miss witnessing this festival. . . . . #photographers #photo #picture #ipfanphoto #awesome_photographers #TBScommnunity #TLPicks #travelstroke #passionpassport #livetravelchannel #forbestravelguide #wearetravelgirls #letsgoeverywhere #canonfanphoto #wonderful_places #travelingourplanet #goingplaces #LiveTravelChannel #bbctravel #travelgoals #thailand #phuket #wearetravelgirls #songkran2017 #southeastasia #digitalnomadgirls #femaletravelblogger